blenhenok/gtst_course/Day1_intro.md

 - git clone 'your project link'

 # ETHICAL HACKING
-## HACKING
 - Hacking is referred to exploiting system vulnerabilities and compromising security controls to gain unauthorized access to the system.

-- **Ethical hacking finds the weak points or loopholes in a computer, web application, or network and reports them to the organization.**
+- Ethical hacking finds the weak points or loopholes in a computer, web application, or network and reports them to the organization.
 ### Types of hackers on ethics
-- ==black hat hackers==: most evil and with bad intention.
+- **black hat hackers**: most evil and with bad intention.
-- ==white hat hackers==: the helping and with good intention.
+- **white hat hackers**: the helping and with good intention.
-- ==grey hat hackers==: in the middle, sometimes good, other times bad.
+- **grey hat hackers**: in the middle, sometimes good, other times bad.

 ### Types of hackers on skill
-- ==newbie / noob==: new and don't have much knowledge about hacking.
+- **newbie / noob**: new and don't have much knowledge about hacking.
-- ==script kiddie==: a relatively unskilled individual who uses scripts or programs developed by others, primarily for malicious purposes.
+- **script kiddie**: a relatively unskilled individual who uses scripts or programs developed by others, primarily for malicious purposes.
-- ==hacker==: perfectly skilled, with small experience.
+- **hacker**: perfectly skilled, with small experience.
-- ==elite/ pro hacker==: perfectly skilled, with experience.
+- **elite/ pro hacker**: perfectly skilled, with experience.

 ## Why hacking happen?